 I read.
 A lot.
 I walk into walls, spill coffee on important documents (phones and laptops included), and trip when walking up the stairs.
-I’m a late-twenty-something-year-old newlywed (are you still considered a newlywed almost two years in?) who still gets carded when purchasing lottery tickets or ignorant stares when waltzing down the condom aisle at the local drugstore.
+I’m an almost-thirty-year-old who still gets carded when purchasing lottery tickets or ignorant stares when waltzing down the condom aisle at the local drugstore.
 I drink more coffee than my anxiety will allow and am always on the lookout for new restaurants or coffee shops to try out.

 xo, Vanessa (Grillone) Buccella